Qymh/vue-router-invoke-webpack-plugin/README.md

 The default location of `router.js` is under the invoke folder in the root directory,You can change the location anywhere by setting the `routerDir` option

+The address of `routerDir` is relative to `ROOT`, Pay attention to that it is not a absolute address

 And I recommoned that `router.js` may put into `.gitignore` or `.eslintignore`.
 Everyone's branch can be independent because `router.js` will be automatic generated

 ```javascript